-- · The IAG Management Committee meets weekly and undertakes regular operating company-specific reviews. - The Board discusses strategy throughout the year and dedicates two days per year to undertake a detailed review of the Group's strategic plans. - The Group strategy function supports the IAG Management Committee by identifying where resources can be devoted to exploit opportunities and accelerate change. - The airlines' revenue management departments and systems optimise market share and yield through pricing and inventory management - The Group maintains rigorous cost control and targeted investment to remain competitive. - The Group Procurement function reviews all critical contracts. - The Group's airlines are focused on customer-centricity and operational resilience - · The portfolio of brands provides flexibility as capacity can be deployed at short notice as needed - The IAG Management Committee regularly reviews market share and the commercial performance of joint business agreements. - The Group's airlines review their relationships with business partners, supported where appropriate by the Group strategy function. - The Group's Government Affairs function monitors government initiatives, represents the Group's interest and forecasts likely changes to relevant laws and regulations and responds to consultations on regulatory change or policy that could impact the aviation industry or create competitive distortion.
+Risk description Mitigations Competitor capacity growth in excess of The IAG Management Committee meets weekly and undertakes regular demand growth could materially impact operating company-specific reviews. margins.
+The Board discusses strategy throughout the year and dedicates two days • Any failure of a joint business or a joint business per year to undertake a detailed review of the Group's strategic plans. partner could adversely impact the Group's The Group strategy function supports the IAG Management Committee by airline business operations and financial identifying where resources can be devoted to exploit opportunities and performance. accelerate change.
+Some of the markets in which the Group The airlines' revenue management departments and systems optimise operates remain regulated by governments, in market share and yield through pricing and inventory management

+- operates remain regulated by governments, in some instances controlling capacity and/or restricting market entry.
+Changes in such restrictions may have a negative impact on margins. - Regulatory or policy changes may create competitive distortion, impacting the Group's airlines and their competitiveness or business model. - activity.The Group maintains rigorous cost control and targeted investment to remain competitive. - The Group Procurement function reviews all critical contracts. - The Group's airlines are focused on customer-centricity and operational resilience. - The portfolio of brands provides flexibility as capacity can be deployed at short notice as needed. - The IAG Management Committee regularly reviews market share and the commercial performance of joint business agreements. - The Group's airlines review their relationships with business partners, supported where appropriate by the Group strategy function. - The Group's Government Affairs function monitors government initiatives, represents the Group's interest and forecasts likely changes to relevant laws and regulations and responds to consultations on regulatory change or policy that could impact the aviation industry or create competitive distortion.